HiddeNoob/clone-social-media/README.md

-i deploy the app with aws ec2 on ubuntu. project will be a live on network for a while. you can reach the live project [here](http://100.25.199.108/)
+i deploy the app with aws ec2 on ubuntu. project will be a live on network for a while. you can reach the live project [here](http://100.25.199.108/) make sure you're trying to reach with http if not, you can't access

 ## About App